 We employ a Risk Management framework that is aligned with ISO 31000:2018 and overseen by key management teams throughout the organisation.
 Our OpCos adhere to a consistent set of policies and standards, enabling measurable risk management in accordance with defined Risk Appetite Statements and ensuring alignment with organisational objectives.
 The tone set by senior leadership is reinforced through quarterly BRCC and the RCMC meetings, with risk management as a principal agenda item.
 This standardised approach is implemented across all OpCos and is overseen by the local Enterprise Risk Management (ERM) teams.
 All identified risks are promptly reviewed and mitigated at source or escalated to the Group Management Committees for further action and reporting.
 ERM teams function as the second line of defence, working closely with the first line to support robust risk assessment and mitigation practices.

-We contribute both direct and indirect taxes, along with fees, to the economies, nation-building efforts and the socio-economic development of all the countries where we operate.
+We contribute both direct and indirect taxes, along with fees, to the economies, nation-building efforts and the socioeconomic development of all the countries where we operate.
 In doing so, we recognise that tax transparency is crucial to ensuring regulatory compliance, maintaining trust among stakeholders, investors and customers, mitigating legal and reputational risks and contributing to sustainable development.
-Our taxation approach is guided by Axiata Group Policies – Taxation Chapter, which sets out policies for the Group’s and our OpCos’ tax affairs to ensure compliance with tax laws and regulations and drive effective tax management.
-Decision-making thresholds are guided by the Group’s and our OpCos’ Limit of Authority.
-Above all, we are fully committed to operating our businesses in compliance with the tax laws of the countries where we operate in, contributing responsibly our fair share of taxes to society and meeting shareholder obligations.

-We are committed to full compliance with competition laws in all markets where we operate.
+We are committed to maintaining full compliance with competition laws in all markets where we operate.
 The Axiata Supplier Code of Conduct explicitly prohibits suppliers and vendors from engaging in anti-competitive practices, while our Employee Code of Conduct requires all employees to comply with relevant laws and avoid any activity that may constitute a breach.

 In seeking to enshrine responsible business practices and continuous compliance across the Group, we have established the following policies and frameworks that apply to all Axiata employees.